sroussey/parse-full-name/README.md

 ## Reporting Bugs

-If you find a name this function does not parse correctly, or any other bug, please report it here: https://github.com/dschnelldavis/parse-full-name/issues
+If you find a name this function does not parse correctly, or any other bug, please report it here: https://github.com/sroussey/parse-full-name/issues

 ## Credits and precursors

+This is a fork of https://github.com/anTon1337x3/parse-full-name-plus which is a fork of https://github.com/dschnelldavis/parse-full-name

 Before creating this function I studied many other name-parsing functions.
 None quite suited my needs, but many are excellent at what they do, and